cagov/caldata-mdsa-training/docs/code/github.md

 ## What is Github?

 **GitHub** is a web-based hosting service for [git](https://cagov.github.io/caldata-mdsa-training/code/git/) repositories.
 It provides a graphical user interface (GUI) for managing and reviewing code, as well as social networking features for interacting with other developers.
-GitHub is an essential tools for software development.
-They allow developers to track changes to code, collaborate, and share open or closed-source code.

 ## Clone a repo locally